 We’re excited you’re checking out one of our services this Sunday!
 When you come, here’s what to expect:

-You can choose from two services in our main auditorium: 10:00 or 11:30 a.m.
+You can choose from three services in our main auditorium: 8:30, 10:00 or 11:30 a.m.
 A host will give you important information and help everyone practice social distancing.
 Families can and should sit together, but there must be at least two seats between you and the next family or individual sitting on your particular row.

 - Our GRAND HALL serves as an additional LOBBY AREA to provide plenty of room for anyone to comfortably and safely wait for services to begin.